Firm Profile > Preiskel & Co LLP > London, England

 The dispute resolution team, led by Robert Dougans, has been instructed in relation to a number of high profile commercial court actions, including one of The Lawyer’s top 20 cases for 2021.

 The firm also benefits from the film and TV expertise of Peter Dally and Hannah Leader, who both have an impressive range of experience advising in the industry.
 The firm was credited for its legal work on the award-winning film “Blinded by the Light”.

 On the social media side, the firm boasts one of the UK’s leading legal bloggers and commentators, David Allen Green, who also writes for the Financial Times.
 His practice includes advising on high-profile defamation cases, including Twitter-related defamation cases.

-The firm’s main practice areas are competition law (including merger control); commercial (including IT, data protection, telecoms, and franchising); regulatory (including telecoms and data protection); corporate; intellectual property (including filing trade marks and patents); online gaming; employment; and dispute resolution.
+The firm’s main practice areas are competition law (including merger control); commercial (including IT, data protection, telecoms, and franchising); regulatory (including telecoms and data protection); corporate; intellectual property (including filing trade marks and patents); online gaming; employment; film and TV and dispute resolution.